Reading Changes Lives

 Because All Life Matters.

-Stay tuned for our next selection.
-The weekly group meets Fridays at 6:00 pm ET via Zoom and YouTube.
+The weekly group meets Sundays at 12:30 pm ET via Zoom and YouTube.
 Readers are welcome to join us in the discussion online or watch the live event or video recordings on YouTube.
 For more info, contact ReadingForChange2015@gmail.com.

 Because Real Love Matters.

 If you would like to help kick start our next book discussion, send us some titles you’re interested in and let’s chat.
 Contact LoveLeaderLMO@gmail.com.

 We’ve read the love letter Ta-Nehisi Coates wrote to his son – Between the World and Me; and Black Male-D, a collection of essays, commentaries and poetry compiled and produced by William S. Peters, Sr. of Inner Child Press.
 It highlights some of the ways we are not loving each other.

 Also, we hosted a single discussion with Dr. Karen A. Johnson and friends, on Driven Toward Madness: The Fugitive Slave Margaret Garner and Tragedy on the Ohio, by Nikki M. Taylor.
 This is the true story of a woman who slit the throat of her toddler daughter rather than have her face a life in slavery.

 So the range of what we mean by love is wide!

 A Personal Note